JAlcocerT/JAlcocerT/content/blog/tinkeri-geospatial-DATA.md

 date: 2025-01-05T23:20:21+01:00
 draft: false
 tags: ["Dev"]
 description: 'What Ive learnt so far about GeoSpatial Data Analysis.
-Applied to GoPro MetaData Extraction.
-And karting.'
+Applied to GoPro MetaData and Telemetry Extraction.
+And karting!.'
 url: 'geospatial-data'
 math: true
 ---